sporto/elm-tutorial/delete/mailbox_and_main.md

 # Showing a confirmation dialogue

 `Players.Update` expects a `deleteConfirmationAddress` where to send a request for confirmation.
+We will do this using a new Mailbox.

 ## Mailbox